What’s Next in Brexit Saga Now that May’s Deal is Off the Table?

 Leader of Britain’s opposition Labour Party Jeremy Corbyn.
 Photo: Geoff Caddick, AFP

-For its part, Jeremy Corbyn’s Labour is not convincing sufficient numbers of voters that it could offer better deal, and in the process is struggling to “sing from the same hymn sheet,” with some Labour MPs prioritizing demands for a general election to resolve the Brexit deadlock, with others forcefully arguing for a second referendum or “people’s vote.”
+For its part, Jeremy Corbyn’s Labour is not convincing sufficient numbers of voters that it could offer a better deal, and in the process is struggling to “sing from the same hymn sheet,” with some Labour MPs prioritizing demands for a general election to resolve the Brexit deadlock, with others forcefully arguing for a second referendum or “people’s vote.”

 These widespread splits at the senior political level are consequently further reflected in an increasingly polarized British population.
 Ultimately, there is no obvious rival contender capable of offering a credible and coherent alternative, which on a practical level means that Theresa May currently retains her position in 10 Downing Street by default.